 Taxpayers within certain ranges of income may qualify for subsidies to make their insurance coverage more affordable.
 If you are not already covered by a plan or are looking for a more affordable plan or just have questions about the Individual Mandate under the Affordable Care Act, you can use the following links to compare prices on qualified health plans and sign up for a plan that meets your needs and meets the minimum essential coverage required under the Patient Protection and Affordable Care Act.

 For those 65 and older - If you will soon be 65 and older, you may use this site to find information on signing up for Medicare.

-For those under age 65 - Use this link to healthcare.gov to find out if you MAY qualify for a subsidy or premium tax credit based upon your household income and number of exemptions you will be eligible to claim on your 2018 tax return.
-Estimate your tax penalty if you and/or your family members are not covered by a health insurance policy during the tax year.
+For those under age 65 - Use this link to healthcare.gov to find out if you MAY qualify for a subsidy or premium tax credit based upon your household income and number of exemptions you will be eligible to claim on your 2019 tax return.

 Also, pay special attention to the income you need to include in computing household income (Question 8).
 This is from the IRS's page: "For purposes of the premium tax credit, your household income is your modified adjusted gross income plus that of every other individual in your family for whom you can properly claim a personal exemption deduction and who is required to file a federal income tax return.
 Modified adjusted gross income is the adjusted gross income on your federal income tax return plus any excluded foreign income, nontaxable Social Security benefits (including tier 1 railroad retirement benefits), and tax-exempt interest received or accrued during the taxable year.
 It does not include Supplemental Security Income (SSI)."